Getting Things Done - GTD

 avatar

-Commented 7 months ago Leonid Broude
+Commented about one year ago Leonid Broude

 What about AI assistant?
 There are many task applications now that have AI abilities...